In the beginning…

 My next decision was what to feature.
 I am a big Somerset and Dorset fan so my first attempt was to build Bath Green Park shed.
+Can you guess what everyday item I used as a building material for this shed?
 This is the finished result:

 I wanted to feature a small yard and selected Midford North Goods.
 Of course I had to have a station or two (!) and decided to feature Sidmouth.
 Next I needed to pick an era.
 It is possible to buy locomotives across many eras.
 I picked the 1950’s and 1960’s so that I could feature lots of steam locomotives and green diesels.
 The other thing I had to decide, and this had put me off previously, was whether to go for analogue control or plump for the more modern DCC.
 Digital Command Control means that the track is live all the time but the locomotives have chips so that they can be controlled independently.
 I decided DCC was the best option and I find it very flexible to use.